-Revenues outside the United States were 32% of consolidated revenues for 2018 and 34% for 2017 and 2016.
+Revenues outside the United States were 27%, 32% and 34% of consolidated revenues for 2019, 2018 and 2017, respectively.

 Distribution

 The Company markets its corporate drug testing services through its own sales force and through distributors.
 The Company markets its home drug testing service, PDT-90, through the internet.